 Communicating with them is frustrating!
 They require an email only format claiming they are not able to respond to every call received and email is more effective.
 In actuality, there is just a handful of people who work in this small office; they are not the big name they try to portray - a bunch of desktop publishers fronting as a big publishing house.
 The amount of money they charge for author purchases is ridiculous!
 Why they would charge so much is a question apparently many of us have.
 And given the number of frustrated authors, I'm surprised they haven't considered revising their contract and purchase terms.
 Don't publish with these people if you want a positive experience.
 If you are desperate and think you don't have options (you do btw), then take the chance, and best wishes.

-Publish America Company Profile
+Publish America Company Information

 - Company Name: